Psychoanalytic-Electronic-Publishing/OpenPubArchive-Content-Server/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+TBD.
+A step by step series of examples shall be provided (eventually here) that tell you how to get a development env running

 Say what the step will be